Online, Virtual and Classroom Courses

 Most accidents and ill-health are often found to have been preventable with good health and safety management.
 That's why it's so important for companies to have a qualified employees with the skills and understanding to assess risk and put counter measures and processes in place.

 The NEBOSH General Certificate is designed to teach learners the skills to become a health and safety specialist in any environment, from office work to construction sites.
 When compared to other available courses at a similar level, the NEBOSH General Certificate serves as an excellent entry point for learners hoping to eventually specialise within the health and safety profession.
-Businesses also choose adopt this qualification to ensure they are remaining compliant with the relevant regulations and laws.
+Businesses also choose to adopt this qualification to ensure they are remaining compliant with the relevant regulations and laws.

 The course has been developed in partnership with businesses from every industry, to make sure those skills fit the needs of the employer.
 It's no wonder that 90% of health and safety job advertisements now ask for this qualification as a minimum requirement.